lechevalier/TDD_Engie/README.md

 ## Divisor rule:
-If the following digit divides `n`, return its associated string.
+If the following digit divides `n`, add its associated string to the result.

 ## Content rule:
-If the following digit is inside `n`, return its associated string.
+For each occurrence of following digit inside `n`, add its associated string to the result.

 ## Digits and associated strings: